 What we did for Kesko’s K-City Market hypermarket chain.

-In an effort to develop a more experiential store brand, the management of Kesko’s hypermarket division, K Citymarket in Finland, issued CampbellRigg with a brief stating they did not want to simulate the traditional European model of hypermarket fashion shopping, preferring to create a hybrid approach to hypermarket retailing; e.g. a full shopping experience that bridged everyday shopping with browsing, idea generation and indulgence for all the family.
-We believe that retailer branding should take the store as a whole as a starting point, rather than specific products and categories.
-This approach offers the biggest chances of success and highest synergies.
+In an effort to develop a more experiential fashion store brand, the management of Kesko’s hypermarket division, K Citymarket in Finland, issued a brief confirming they did not want to simulate the traditional European model of hypermarket fashion shopping, preferring to create a hybrid approach to hypermarket retailing; e.g. a full shopping experience that bridged everyday shopping with browsing, idea generation and indulgence for all the family.

 The solution to fashion shop design.